zoobzio/zbz/docula/idea/README.md

 docs.RegisterEndpoint("POST", "/users", "users", "Create User", "Create a new user", ...)

 // NEW: Markdown content enhances the generated docs automatically
-// Content from hodor storage bucket enriches the OpenAPI spec
+// Content from depot storage bucket enriches the OpenAPI spec
 ```

 ## Benefits